Crysis: Crysis 2

-A sequel set 3 years after the original game, Crysis 2 takes place in New York City in 2023, which is infected by an unknown virus.
+A sequel set 3 years after the first game, Crysis 2 takes place in New York City in 2023, which is infected by an unknown virus.
 The player controls Alcatraz, a U.S. Marine who is found almost dead by Prophet, and given the upgraded Nanosuit 2 before Prophet commits suicide.
 He is tasked by Prophet to rescue a scientist named Nathan Gould.
 At first, Alcatraz has to face Crynet's CELL agents, a mercenary force who is hired by the U.S. Department of Defense to police the chaotic Manhattan, still thinking that Alcatraz is Prophet who is infected by the virus.
 After discovering Ceph capsules and Catalyst, the Ceph take over as the main antagonists for the rest of the game.
 Alcatraz and Gould team up with Tara Strickland, an undercover CIA lieutenant, and Jacob Hargreave, the original creator of the nanosuit.
 Alcatraz eventually enters the Ceph core spire and wipes out all the Ceph in New York.
 Now facing death again, he meets a memory pattern of Prophet, whose DNA is merged into Alcatraz's.
 The game closes with Alcatraz being contacted by Karl Rasch, a nanosuit scientist, and vowing to continue the war against the Ceph.